Service Design Project

 Service Design Studio, Northwestern

-My team partnered with Feeding America, a national hunger relief non-profit, to explore new service solutions to improve upon hunger relief food distribution systems and services.
-We discovered problem areas, designed multiple solutions and delivered our concepts to Feeding America at the end of the 10-week project.
+My team partnered with Feeding America, a national hunger relief non-profit, to improve upon hunger relief food distribution systems and services.
+We discovered problem areas and designed a variety of solutions, which we proposed to Feeding America at the end of the 10-week project.

 Exploring Solution Spaces

 We examined multiple stages of the hunger relief donation process, from sourcing salvaged food from grocery stores, to food distribution at food pantries, to the reception of food by those experiencing food insecurity.
 Our team spoke with grocery store employees, observed food delivery logistics, volunteered at food pantries and individually interviewed people experiencing food insecurity.